-Compensated absences
+Compensated Absences

-Full-time employees of the Drainage District with one year of service are allowed one week of vacation leave each year.
+Full-time employees of the District with one year of service are allowed one week of vacation leave each year; full-time employees with two years of service are allowed two weeks of vacation leave each year; full-time employees with ten years of service are allowed three weeks of vacation leave each year; and full-time employees with twenty years of service are allowed four weeks of vacation leave each year.
 Vacation leave does not accumulate from year to year.
-Full-time employees are allowed 10 days of sick leave each year.
-Employees can accumulate up to 20 day of sick leave, but the sick pay does not vest upon termination.
+Full-time employees are allowed one day sick leave for each month worked beginning with the day they are employed.
+Employees can accumulate up to 148 days of sick leave, but the sick pay does not vest upon termination.
 Employees who resign, retire or are dismissed from employment shall not be paid for any accrued sick leave.